huyquag/Red5-server/README.md

 4) Deployment guideline.
 (Introduction and install of Fullter and Red5Pro-file word)
 5) Development guideline.

-Demo Flutter live-streaming app use Red5-server (Code) (Use Flutter to build live-streaming apps using the Red5 Pro server)

 ## 1. Software Requirement Specification
  - Introduction